9 Flight tracking technologies

 Outside commercial aviation, the callsign commonly refers to the mission operated by an aircraft, and this can help distinguish the original intention of an aircraft used for specific purposes.

-For example, aircraft F-HNAV uses the CALIBRA callsign for flight inspection and VOR/ILS calibration operations, the JAMMING callsign during jamming investigation and a more regular NAK callsign when commuting between airfields.
+For example, aircraft F-HNAV uses the CALIBRA callsign for flight inspection and Very High Frequency Omnidirectional Range Station (VOR)/Instrument Landing System (ILS) calibration operations, the JAMMING callsign during jamming investigation and a more regular NAK callsign when commuting between airfields.

 Similarly, test flights operated by Airbus use an AIB callsign; Boeing uses a BOE callsign; ambulance helicopters often use explicit callsigns: SAMU in France (stands for Urgent Medical Aid Service) and LIFE in many European countries.